In Short

 Key Takeaways

-It is apparent that legal drafting relates not just to a knowledge of the law, but also to clear and correct grammar.
+Legal drafting involves not only a knowledge of the law, but also clear and correct grammar.
 Business dealings and contracts come with a degree of risk.
-For a business to be able to make as informed a decision as possible about the potential benefits the contract offers, the risk must be as minimal as possible.
+You will likely not want to enter into an agreement where the benefits are clear but the risks are not.
+Similarly, if you want to contract with another party, you will want the agreement to be clear and unambiguous to avoid possible disputes.
 Using “a” and “the” correctly helps to prevent ambiguity and unnecessary risk.

 Frequently Asked Questions